-Students pursuing the MA in English should be advised in their selection of courses on a regular basis in order to assure progress toward the degree.
-Courses require prior approval in order to count in the program.
-This advice should be sought from the MA Graduate Advisor.
+Students pursuing the MA in English should be advised in their selection of courses each semester in order to assure progress toward the degree.
+For an advising appointment, please contact Erin Kiley at email@example.com or 561-297-3830.
 Graduate Advising is located in CU 306.

 No course with a grade below "B-" (2.67) will count toward the Master's degree, and students must maintain a minimum GPA of 3.0 ("B") for graduation.